Overview

 | Contact | Dympna Heanue, +353 87 327 7155 |

-Four marked trails start from the Visitor Centre: Diamond Hill, Mullaghmore, Mullaghmore‑West and Mullaghmore‑East.
-Detailed maps are available at the centre and online via the Diamond Hill Trails PDF.
-Cycling is prohibited on the walking trails, but the surrounding roads and dedicated cycleways offer excellent alternatives.
+Four marked trails depart from the car park: Diamond Hill, Mullaghmore, Mullaghmore-West and Mullaghmore-East.
+Detailed topographic maps and the Diamond Hill Trails PDF are available at the centre and online.

-- Wild camping is permitted only in designated zones far from roads and buildings; a permit is required for groups of ten or more.
+- Wild camping is allowed only in designated zones away from roads and buildings.
+Groups of ten or more require a permit.

-- Dogs are welcome on a lead; owners must carry waste bags and respect the park’s code of conduct.
+- Dogs must be kept on a lead at all times.
+Owners are expected to carry waste bags and follow the park’s code of conduct.